alejandrosoares/minify-python/minify/README.md

 The script is written in python

 # Important
-- The project has been tested in a linux environment.
-You can may have conflict in the path of Windows.
-The project has not been fully adapted for the latter.
+- The project has been perform in Linux platform and has not been probed in others platforms.
 - The original project is <b>not</b> modified, a copy of project is created.

 # Installation